mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 software used to run jobs on the cluster.
 If there are other people in your institute who use MsPASS on the same cluster, your job will be much easier.
-If that is your situation then the section below titled "Running MsPASS with Existing Configuration Scripts" should get you started.
+If that is your situation then the section below titled `Running MsPASS with Existing Configuration Scripts`_ should get you started.
 If you are the first person
 in your institute to use MsPASS with the cluster you are using, you will need to do some nontrivial work to configure the cluster setup.
-A sketch of that process is below in the section titled "Configuring MsPASS on an HPC cluster" .
+A sketch of that process is below in the section titled `Setting Up Configuration Files on a new Cluster`_.
-The background for what is needed to do a Configuration can be found in `ref::_getting_started_overview`.
+The background for what is needed to do a Configuration can be found in :ref:`getting_started_overview`.

 Running MsPASS with Existing Configuration Scripts
 ------------------------------------------------------